usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/windows.rst

 			$ start /w dism /online /enable-feature /all /featurename:NetFx3ServerFeatures
 			$ start /w dism /online /enable-feature /all /featurename:NetFx3

+		.. note:: If any of the above commands fail with an error indicating that the feature is non-existant, ignore the error and continue.

 	3. Install gtk-sharp-2.12.10.win32.msi.

 		* You can download it from http://download.mono-project.com/gtk-sharp/gtk-sharp-2.12.10.win32.msi.old